 Students taking on anti-racism work

 Systemic racism is still deeply embedded today, impacting the lives of youth within our Cambridge public school system, and the wider community.
-Two years ago, Cambridge Rindge and Latin School students decided to revive the Black Student Union to spearhead important anti-racism and Black empowerment equity work to better educate and progress our school system and community.
+Two years ago, Cambridge Rindge and Latin School students decided to revive the Black Student Union (also named among the Scout Cambridge Magazine’s “2018 Do-Gooders, Key Players, and Game Changes”) to spearhead important anti-racism and Black empowerment equity work to better educate and progress our school system and community.
+The group proposes multiple solutions, including anti-racism curriculum and monthly staff trainings on anti-bias to address systemic and institutional racism and discrimination within CPSD, coupled with hosting speaker series on race, and a scholarship for graduating seniors, among other initiatives.

 Union jobs for high school graduates